f-eighty7/devops_midterm_examination_project/LABREPORT.md

 **4. Create an VM and pull the Gitea Docker image with cloud-config (plus Nginx configuration and SSL Certification with Certbot)**

 After successfully deploying Terraform, Gitea can be accessed via the URL `ahin1.chas.dsnw.dev`.
-Please note that you may need to update the DNS name as it is currently in use and also point it to the newly created host IP.
+Note that you may need to update the DNS name as it is currently in use and also point it to the newly created host IP.

 **main.tf**
 ```hcl